ViciousSquid/Dosidicus/Docs/Overview.md

 ## 1. Brain Structure and State

-The squid's brain is represented by a set of interconnected neurons, each corresponding to a specific attribute or state.
+The squid's brain is represented by a set of neurons, each corresponding to a specific attribute or state.
 The main components are:

-- Basic needs: hunger, happiness, cleanliness, sleepiness, health
+- Basic needs: `hunger`, `happiness`, `cleanliness`, `sleepiness`
-- Advanced states: satisfaction, anxiety, curiosity
+- Advanced states: `satisfaction`, `anxiety`, `curiosity`
-- Binary states: is_sick, is_eating, is_sleeping, pursuing_food
-- Spatial awareness: direction, position

 These neurons are interconnected, and their states influence each other based on weighted connections.